Houston, Texas, Schools with EMT Classes

 ACC offers a number of EMT training options to students through the school's division of science and health technologies.
 Two instructors make up the faculty for the EMT/EMS department.
 Curriculum for all programs is in compliance with recommendations made by the U.S. Department of Transportation, Texas Department of Health Services, American Heart Association and the International Trauma Life Support (ITLS).

-Emergency Medical Technician Intermediate Certificate
+Emergency Medical Technician Advanced Certificate

-Emergency Medical Technology Certificate
+Emergency Medical Technology Paramedic Certificate

 A.A.S.
-Emergency Medical Technology Degree Program or with Advanced Skills Certificate
+Emergency Medical Technology Degree Program

 Other School Options

 Other schools in the area surrounding Houston, Texas, that offer EMT training programs include the Lone Star College System, College of the Mainland, and Galveston College, located 33 miles, 35 miles, and 50 miles from downtown Houston, respectively.